Modine Manufacturing and Hulett Lagoon/Mulberry Well Sites

-In January 1999, TCE was discovered in the City of Camdenton's Mulberry well, at levels above the maximum contaminant level for drinking water.
+In March 1993, TCE was first discovered by the Missouri Department of Health in the City of Camdenton’s Mulberry well, at a level below the maximum contaminant level (MCL) for drinking water (5 parts per billion, ppb).
+The department analyzed samples collected by the city of Camdenton in April 1994 and TCE was not detected.
+As required by the three-year monitoring cycle for volatile organic compounds, the well was next sampled in January 1997 and TCE was detected below the MCL at 3.8 ppb.
+The Mulberry well continued to be sampled quarterly in 1997; all the results were below the MCL.
+In February 1998, TCE was first detected above the MCL at 6.3 ppb.
 The Mulberry well is located about 600 feet southeast of the Modine property and 1000 feet south of the former Hulett Lagoon.
 The Mulberry well was the highest producing well of Camdenton's public drinking water system, supplying approximately 2107 people.
-Due to the TCE contamination, the city officially took the Mulberry well off line on Feb.
-2, 1999.
-At that time, the Mulberry well showed TCE at 5.3 ppb and a monitoring well located immediately near the lagoon contained TCE at 1400 ppb.
+Due to the TCE contamination, the city officially took the Mulberry well off line in January 1999.
+At that time, the Mulberry well showed TCE at 26.2 ppb and a monitoring well located immediately near the lagoon contained TCE at 1400 ppb.
 The Mulberry well is no longer connected to the city's water supply system and is not used for drinking water.
 With the department's approval, a water permit was issued to the city so the well could be periodically pumped, treated and discharged to a nearby tributary.
 This is being done to maintain hydrologic control of the contamination, to prevent the contamination from spreading to the other city wells.
 The water permit requires regular sampling and allows a discharge limit of up to 80 ppb.
 Currently, the well water is below the discharge limit.

 For the most part, the RI was complete in 2010; however, during the negotiations for the remedial action it was determined supplemental investigation work was necessary to properly assess the remedial action alternatives.
 Both the Modine facility and the former Hulett Lagoon appear to be contributors to the TCE groundwater contamination in the area.
 Permits and Superfund are closely coordinating all environmental investigation and cleanup activities, given the connection between the environmental issues.